What is DISTINCT clause in MySQL?

 MySQL DISTINCT two

-This time, although the name exists twice for employee name ‘Mike’, however, the age is different for both.
 That is why the DISTINCT query returned seven records as I also included the age column in this query along with the name.

-Using COUNT function with DISTINCT clause example
+Using COUNT function with the DISTINCT clause example

 In this example, we will get the total number of employees in the employee table along with unique employee names by using the MySQL COUNT with the DISTINCT clause.